 However flexible the program, it is important to follow all the “house rules” when you enter outpatient treatment.
-This includes adhering to treatment recommendations, following the treatment center’s dress code, and abiding by other courtesy rules while you’re in treatment.
+This includes adhering to treatment recommendations, following the treatment center’s dress code, and abiding by other courtesy rules.
 Be prepared to turn off your phone and limit outside distractions.

 Is Outpatient Treatment for Me?